 Mind your income sourcing

 Many retirees accidentally jump into a higher tax bracket.
 You can avoid this by paying close attention to how you source your retirement income.
-Different sources, such as social security, pensions, real estate, retirement funds, and general portfolio funds, come with varying tax consequences.
+Not all retirement income is taxed the same.
+Social Security, pensions, real estate, 401(k)s, and brokerage accounts each come with different tax rules.
 For example, you pay higher income tax rates on your traditional 401(k) pay, lower capital gains rates on most brokerage investments, and no tax at all on Roth account earnings.
 Understanding your expected tax bracket for the year allows you to strategically plan and optimize your income sources accordingly.
 For more on how to optimize your income sources, including an example where this cuts income tax by two-thirds, see The Four Quadrants of Retirement Income.

 Hold high tax investments in low tax accounts

 Vanguard’s research shows that holding each investment in a tax efficient account can add up to 0.6% per year in return to your bottom line.
 What does this mean practically?
 In retirement, stable income becomes more important, so it can be beneficial to own bonds and dividend-paying stocks.
-But you’re paying tax on this income whether you spend it or not.
+You’ll pay tax on this income—even if you don’t spend it.
 Consider holding these investments in tax-deferred retirement accounts, which can allow them to reinvest and grow while you’re not spending them.
 On the other hand, you can keep low tax rate investments like growth stocks, which don’t pay much income, in your brokerage portfolio limit taxes to lower capital gains tax rates.

 Take advantage of lower tax rates with Roth conversions